DimFtsCode/Hackathon/Application/FrontEnd/hackinterface/README.md

 * I am in Avlonas and the temperature is above 30 degrees.
 Where there any fires in Aigeirouses with similar temperatures?
 And if yes, when?
 * When was the highest temperature of June 22 in Avlonas recorded?
+* Did Aigeirouses have a fire in the summer of 2021?
+* 1. I live in Aigeirouses.
+Was July 2021 a hot month?
+  2. Where there any fires in that month?
 *

 # Some facts about the dataset that the AI assistant uses: